jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Custom Components _Alpha_/Inputs _ outputs _Alpha_.md

 ---

 :::hint{type="danger"}
-This feature is currently in its **Alpha **stage of development.&#x20;
+This feature is currently in its **Alpha **stage of development.

-- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.&#x20;
+- As an early version, it may not include all planned functionalities and is subject to significant changes based on ongoing development and user feedback.
-- In this phase, the feature may contain bugs or behave unpredictably.&#x20;
+- In this phase, the feature may contain bugs or behave unpredictably.
-- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.&#x20;
+- Jigx recommends using standard, fully supported components until this feature has been fully tested and refined.
 - We encourage you to provide feedback and report any issues to help us improve and refine the feature for future releases.
 :::